Katleho-Ernest-Borotho/cs3520-ai-processor/README.md

 Core Operations: Compare the input list with a stored template.
 This involves calculating the Sum of Absolute Differences (SAD) between feature descriptors or point locations.
 This workload consists of loops performing subtraction, absolute value, and accumulation.

 Conclusion: The critical feature extraction stage of fingerprint analysis shares the same MAC-intensive convolution workload as the agricultural module.
-The final matching stage introduces a similar but distinct "accumulate-after-operation" pattern
+The final matching stage introduces a similar but distinct "accumulate-after-operation" pattern.